Illinois Confederation: Warfare

-In the beginning of February, war chiefs of each tribes organized raids against enemies, who included the Pawnee and the Quapaw, and later on, the five tribes of the Iroquois Confederacy.
-Prior to each battle, 20 warriors were invited by the war chief to a feast, in which the men would pray to their manitou for strengths such as speed and endurance when fighting in battle.
-For campaigns involving larger numbers of enemies, war parties involving both men and women were organized in the villages.
-To the Illinois, capturing of prisoners was preferred over death, although some prisoners were eventually killed or forced into slavery.
-The Illinois preferred arrows and spears over guns, finding them slower than the use of their own weapons.
-The noise of guns was sometimes employed against other tribal nations that had never before seen or heard such a weapon to frighten them before battle.
+In the beginning of February, war chiefs of each tribe organized raids against enemies—who included the Pawnee and the Quapaw, and later the five tribes of the Iroquois Confederacy.
+Prior to each battle, twenty warriors were invited by the war chief to a feast, in which the men would pray to their manitou for qualities such as speed and endurance.
+For campaigns involving larger numbers of enemies, war parties involving both men and women were organized.

+To the Illinois, the capture of prisoners was preferred over death, though some prisoners were eventually killed or forced into slavery.
+The Illinois preferred arrows and spears over guns, finding them superior in speed to firearms; the noise of guns was nonetheless sometimes employed against tribal nations that had never before encountered such weapons, as a means of intimidation before battle.